Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Introduction

+Indeed, recent studies have looked for GW amplitude birefringence within the first LIGO and Virgo GW transient catalog GWTC-1~\cite{LIGOScientific:2018mvr}.
+Recently, both Wang et al.~\cite{Wang:2020cub} and Yamada et al.~\cite{Yamada:2020zvt} analyzed the presence of amplitude birefringence in GWTC-1 by comparing data against GW \textit{template waveforms} that included birefringence effects, finding no evidence of parity violation.

-In this study, we perform a new test of GR with the second LIGO-Virgo catalog, GWTC-2~\cite{Abbott:2020niy, Abbott:2019ebz, GWOSC:PE}.\footnote{Note that GWTC-2 contains GWTC-1~\cite{LIGOScientific:2018mvr}, the first LIGO and Virgo catalog, as a subset.} In several beyond-GR theories, GWs, exhibit \textit{amplitude birefringence}: when propagating from the source to the detector, the amplitudes of left versus right polarized modes are exponentially enhanced or suppressed.
-We use the confident BBH detections in GWTC-2 to constrain this effect, which is absent in GR.
+In this study, we perform a novel, simpler test of GR by constraining GW amplitude birefringence using the confident BBH detections in GWTC-2, the second LIGO-Virgo catalog~\cite{Abbott:2020niy, Abbott:2019ebz, GWOSC:PE}\footnote{Note that GWTC-2 contains GWTC-1~\cite{LIGOScientific:2018mvr}, the first LIGO and Virgo catalog, as a subset.}.
+As described in Alexander et al.~\cite{Alexander:2007kv}, amplitude birefringence affects the distribution of \textit{observed} BBH inclination angles, either favoring all face-on or face-off detections (depending on the sign of $\kappa$).
+We thus use the reported posteriors for BBH inclination angles in GWTC-2 to constrain GW amplitude birefringence, placing bounds on $\kappa$, the univeral opacity parameter.
+This is a simpler, faster analysis, as it does not require using template waveforms and performing additional parameter estimation.